dhedey/mlx-8-backprop-week-1-hacknews-vote-predictions/notes/Monday Discussion.md

 # Questions / Explorations

+* Data investigation
 	* Distribution of upvotes?
+	* User-post-upvote distribution
+	* Domain-post-upvote distribution
+	* Data quality
+* Data cleaning
-* Re-working data into useful data
+	* Re-working data into useful data (e.g. extracting domain)
+	* Filtering to useful data?
+		* e.g. remove flagged data
+		* e.g. filter out missing title? missing url?
+			* Assume for now that there is a title / url
+	* e.g. Putting it into csv?
+	* How do we extract TLD+1 (i.e. domain or `github.com/yuuki`)
+* Investigation
+	* What is CBOW?
 	* What is word2vec?
-* How do we extract TLD+1 (i.e. domain or `github.com/yuuki`)
 	* How do we convert word embeddings into an embedding for the title?
 		* Do we want cluster analysis on the topic of the title information?
 What does this buy us?
 		* Would it be helpful to learn topics?
 Maybe word2vec can give us this?
 		* It depends on how the title embedding can work?

 # Ideas

 * "Only learn from the best" - compare the title of a new submission to the "top X titles" to give a similarity score.
 	* Might be useful; might miss some things

 # Data filtering